xhos/discord-quest-watcher/.github/readme.md

 > but why would one care about those quests in the first place?

-quest give orb -> orb allow monkey brain get free shiny thing.
+quest give orb -> orb give monkey brain get free shiny thing.

 no but seriously, I like the look of some discord user decor, but there's no way im paying for it. oh and by the way, you dont have to actually *complete* the quest, this script does it for you: https://gist.github.com/aamiaa/204cd9d42013ded9faf646fae7f89fbb

-## features

-- filters for orb rewards or all quest types
-- sends discord webhook notifications when new quests appear
-- docker support
-- checks for new quests every 30 minutes

 ## environment variables